Crisis on Infinite Earths changed the Arrowverse including almost giving Clark and Lois a daughter named Natalie…

 Lois, distraught, calls for Clark and he barely gets Jon out in time.
 She loses her cool and says things she later regrets.
 At the suggestion of her husband, she goes to a longtime friend of her father’s.

 It’s here that the therapist drops the bomb on the audience; Lois was pregnant a second time after she’d had the boys.
 She was having a little girl she and Clark were going to call Natalie, after her grandmother.
 Unfortunately, she miscarried the baby and she jumped deeper into her work to ease the pain.
 The thought of losing Jonathan bought the memory flooding back hence the reason she lashed out.
 Also, it didn’t help that the version of her who was married to John Henry Irons had a daughter with the same name.

 Later, after the threat at the D.o.D has been resolved, Lois pulls Jonathan aside and apologises for what she said to him.
 She then decides to tell him why.
 She brings up her miscarriage, explaining that eighteen months after he and Jordan were born, she was pregnant with their little sister, Natalie but it wasn’t to be.
 Jon hugs her and says he understand why she lashed out at him.

 Lois gives him a new perspective on Jordan having powers and why he doesn’t.
-She explains that she understands how he feels about feeling helpless when he could be helping out.
+She explains that she understands how he feels about feeling helpless when he could be helping.

 Over To Jordan And Sarah

-Jordan takes a backseat this episode and becomes a support to Sarah as she auditions for the school musical.
+Jordan takes a backseat this episode and becomes a support to Sarah as she auditions for the school talent show.
 It’s also much more obvious that he has a crush on her as Jonathan points out the flowers when he goes to his brother after Lois yells at him.